-In my little home town in India, there was a train station.
+In my little hometown in India, there was a train station.
 Even 25 years ago, thousands of people passed through that station every day on their way to work and school.
 The footpaths leading up to the train station would be dotted by local women on one side, farmer's wives selling fresh produce arranged beautifully in baskets.
 The other side would have deli like shops, individual specialty stores that sold tea, coffee, cheese, yogurt, spices and exotic kitchenware.
 I loved walking on the footpath, a narrow pathway winding through these magical stores to the left and women hawking their strawberries, eggplants, chilies, okras and mangoes to the right.

-I remember my nose starting to prickle with the first whiff of a milky, cheesy aroma and my pace would quicken as I would walk toward a gloomy looking store that emanated a cool drift.
+I remember my nose starting to prickle with the first whiff of a milky, cheesy aroma and my pace would quicken as I would walk toward a gloomy-looking store that emanated a cool drift.
 Through glass doors I would cup my hands around my eyes and peek in.
 It was the same scene every time.
 The man with the big beer gut slumped back on a low raggedy chair, fanning his face with the day's newspaper.
 In front of him on an equally low counter would be rows of massive steel platters carrying pyramids of what looked like very thick molten yogurt, covered with a netting of sorts to keep the flies at bay.
 Behind him would be my object of fascination.

-To a wide eyed little girl, being able to turn plain old yogurt into something more was quite magical.
-25 years later, I haven't lost any of that wide eyed wonder and get instantly excited about trying to take food to new heights.
+To a wide-eyed little girl, being able to turn plain old yogurt into something more was quite magical.
+25 years later, I haven't lost any of that wide-eyed wonder and get instantly excited about trying to take food to new heights.
 Hung yogurt is one of those things.
 Once you start making it in the sanctity of your kitchen, you realize the power it gives you to create your own fresh unprocessed dips, desserts and spreads.

 colander and bowl

-Place the bowl with the colander and yogurt under your kitchen tap or peg or hook (whatever you are using to hang it) and tie the open corners of the cheese cloth around it.
+Place the bowl with the colander and yogurt under your kitchen tap or peg or hook (whatever you are using to hang it) and tie the open corners of the cheesecloth around it.
 Make sure your yogurt pouch is hanging over the colander and bowl to collect the whey and avoid making a mess.
 Leave this hanging for at least 5 hours.

 Untie the twine around the pouch and scoop the hung yogurt into a jar.
 Use as required.
 Will keep in the fridge for up to three days (longer if you add sweeteners and flavourings)

 The consistency of the yogurt after hanging for 5 hours is that of cream cheese.
 You can reduce the hanging time by a couple of hours to get a softer more pliant yogurt.